ashtonmeuser/godot-wasm/README.md

 1. Compile the Godot C++ bindings.
 From within the *godot-cpp* directory, run `scons target=release platform=PLATFORM generate_bindings=yes` replacing `PLATFORM` with your relevant platform type e.g. `osx`, `linux`, `windows`, etc.
 1. Compile the Godot Wasm addon.
 From the repository root directory, run `scons platform=PLATFORM` once again replacing `PLATFORM` with your platform.
 This will create the *addons/godot-wasm/bin/PLATFORM* directory where `PLATFORM` is your platform.
 You should see a dynamic library (*.dylib*, *.so*, *.dll*, etc.) created within this directory.
 1. Copy the Wasmer dynamic libraries to the appropriate platform directory via `cp -RP wasmer/lib/. addons/godot-wasm/bin/PLATFORM/` replacing `PLATFORM` with your platform.
-1. Zip the addons directory via `zip -FSr addons.zip addons`.
+1. Compress the addons directory via `zip -FSr addons.zip addons`.
 This allows the addon to be conveniently distributed and imported into Godot.
-This zip file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).
+This ZIP file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).

 If frequently iterating on the addon using a Godot project, it may help to create a symlink from the Godot project to the compiled addon via `ln -s RELATIVE_PATH_TO_ADDONS addons` from the root directory of your Godot project.

 ## Known Issues

-1. No [WASI](https://wasmbyexample.dev/examples/wasi-introduction/wasi-introduction.all.en-us.html) bindings are provided to the Wasm module.
-This means that the guest Wasm module has no access to the host machines filesystem, etc. Pros for this are simplicity and increased security.
-Cons include not being able to generate truly random numbers (without a workaround) or run Wasm modules created in ways that require WASI bindings e.g. [TinyGo](https://tinygo.org/docs/guides/webassembly/) (see relevant [issue](https://github.com/tinygo-org/tinygo/issues/3068)).
+1. A small subset of [WASI](https://wasmbyexample.dev/examples/wasi-introduction/wasi-introduction.all.en-us.html) bindings are provided to the Wasm module by default.
+These can be overridden by the imports supplied on module instantiation.
+The guest Wasm module has no access to the host machines filesystem, etc. Pros for this are simplicity and increased security.
+Cons include not being able to generate truly random numbers (without a workaround) or run Wasm modules created in ways that require a larger set of WASI bindings e.g. [TinyGo](https://tinygo.org/docs/guides/webassembly/) (see relevant [issue](https://github.com/tinygo-org/tinygo/issues/3068)).
 1. Only `int` and `float` return values are supported.
 While workarounds could be used, this limitation is because the only [concrete types supported by Wasm](https://webassembly.github.io/spec/core/syntax/types.html#number-types) are integers and floating point.
 1. A default empty `args` parameter for `function(name, args)` can not be supplied.
 Default `Array` parameters in GDNative seem to retain values between calls.
 Calling methods of this addon without expected arguments produces undefined behaviour.
 This is reliant on [godotengine/godot-cpp#209](https://github.com/godotengine/godot-cpp/issues/209).
 1. Web/HTML5 export is not supported (see [#15](https://github.com/ashtonmeuser/godot-wasm/issues/15) and [#18](https://github.com/ashtonmeuser/godot-wasm/issues/18)).